nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.2 Recording exams of a student: `exam` (By: Hogan)

-Adds or deletes exams from a specified student.
+You can add or delete an exam to/from a specified student.

 General Format: `exam COMMAND_WORD_EXAM INDEX PARAMETERS`